imanuelgittens/javascript-studies/Course-07-Mastering-Javascript-And-Modern-Web-Development/Architecture-Of-The-Internet-The-Web-And-The-Browser/exercises.md

 The above code is malformed because -

 - there is a closing div without an opening div
-- the h1 and p tags are closed int he wrong order
+- the h1 and p tags are closed in the wrong order

 The chrome browser does display the HTML as expected however.